 WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced today that federal disaster aid has been made available for Indiana to help families and businesses recover from the effects of the recent tornado and severe storms.

 Acting FEMA Director R. David Paulison, said the assistance was authorized under a major disaster declaration issued for the state by President Bush.
 The declaration covers damage to private property from tornado and severe storms that occurred on November 6, 2005.

 Immediately after the President's action, Paulison designated Vanderburgh and Warrick counties eligible for aid to stricken residents and business owners.

 The assistance, to be coordinated by FEMA, can include grants to help pay for temporary housing, home repairs and other serious disaster-related expenses.
 Low-interest loans from the U.S. Small Business Administration also will be available to cover residential and business losses not fully compensated by insurance.

-Tom Costello of FEMA was named by Brown to coordinate the federal relief effort.
-Costello said affected residents and business owners in the designated counties can begin the disaster application process by calling 1-800-621-FEMA (3362), or 1-800-462-7585 (TTY) for the hearing and speech impaired.
-The toll-free telephone numbers will be available starting Saturday, July 12, from 8 a.m. to 6 p.m. seven days a week until further notice.
+Brad Gair of FEMA was named by Paulison to coordinate the federal relief effort.
+Gair said those who sustained losses in the counties designated for aid to affected residents and business owners can begin the disaster application process by registering online at or by calling 1-800-621-FEMA (3362), or 1-800-462-7585 (TTY) for the hearing and speech impaired.
+The toll-free telephone numbers will be available starting tomorrow from 8 a.m. to 8 p.m.
+Monday through Fridays.